2018 United States House of Representatives elections in Oregon: District 4

 The 4th district is located in the South Coast region of Oregon.
 Cities in this district include Coos Bay, Eugene, and Roseburg.
-This is a highly competitive district with an EVEN PVI.
-The incumbent is Democrat Peter DeFazio, who has represented the district since 1987.
+This was a highly competitive district, with an even PVI.
+The incumbent was Democrat Peter DeFazio, who had represented the district since 1987.
 He was re-elected with 55% of the vote in 2016.
 He faced Art Robinson for the fifth time; Robinson had been the Republican nominee in the district in every election since 2010.